PalaashAgrawal/allmond/model/README.md

     - Should preferably include a `get_num_params` function, to calculate number of trainable parameters in the model.
 As you know, larger models can easily lead to CUDA OOM errors.
 So for larger models, you would have to adjust batch_size or block_size (context window length)
     - Should preferably include a `model_name` attribute (string) that the function can use to log to wandb (say, if you're experimenting with different model variations).

+- `huggingface_wrappers.py`
+    - You can also import pretrained models from huggingface.
+Class `GPT` (in `gpt.py`) will automatically wrap the model to the standard format (i.e., the format expected by the trainer class)
-- For custom huggingface models, just make sure your you have initialized the model in the right format.
+    - For any huggingface model, you only have to create a wrapper in `huggingface_wrappers.py` under the `HF_base` class.
+Simply return the huggingface model with a config dict (which are stored as attributes in the GPT class).
+    - (In progress), I'm adding model support slowly, but you can always create your own custom model definition